castleproject/Core/README.md

 * `FEATURE_TEST_COM` - enables COM Interop tests.
 * `FEATURE_TEST_SERILOGINTEGRATION` - enables Serilog intergration tests.

-The `__MonoCS__` symbol is used only in unit tests when compiled on Mono to work around Mono defects and non-Windows differences, however we are trying to move away from platform specific symbols as much as possible.
+The `__MonoCS__` symbol is used only in unit tests when compiled on Mono to work around Mono defects and limitations, however we are moving away from platform specific symbols as much as possible.